nuxeo-sandbox/nuxeo-labs-utils/README.md

   * ⚠️ Notice this call can be costly, the input blob temporarily duplicated on disk, etc. => we recommend using it only when you have a blob with no mime-type (which can happens sometimes after custom conversion for example)
   * (This is a simple wrapper for `org.nuxeo.ecm.platform.mimetype.interfaces.MimetypeRegistry#getMimetypeFromBlob`)

+* `Files > Labs.VerifyBinaryHash`
+  * Return a `string`, the digest of the blob if it exists in the BinaryStore.
+Else, returns `null`
+  * Input: `blob`, optional (if not passed, the `digest` parameter is required)
+  * Parameter
+    * `digest`: String, the MD5 digest to test.
+If input is passed, the parameter is ignored.
+  * The operation checks if the blob exists in the BinaryManager (BinaryManagers if there are more than one).
+If yes, return the digest, else return `null`.

 ## Operations on Documents
 * `Document > Labs.DocumentGetThumbnail`